likelylogic/jest-chrome-faker/README.md

 - [High Priority](https://github.com/likelylogic/jest-chrome-fake/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22High+Priority%22)
 - [Low Priority](https://github.com/likelylogic/jest-chrome-fake/issues/1)

+Check individual [API issues](https://github.com/likelylogic/jest-chrome-faker/issues/8) to see notes, and what has been completed.

 The plan is to work on completing the high priority items first, then reviewing which of the low priority items would be worth adding.
 As there are various non-testable APIs (for example, Tab Capture) it is likely that only a portion of the API will be fully faked.

-### API integrity
+### API parity

-To ensure faithfulness to the APIs it mocks, the plan it to set up automated [Contract Tests](https://martinfowler.com/bliki/ContractTest.html) to compare the output of the source code against the real Chrome API.
+To ensure parity to the APIs it mocks, the plan it to set up some kind of [Contract Tests](https://martinfowler.com/bliki/ContractTest.html) to compare the output of the source code against the real Chrome API.

 ## Contributing

-If you think you can help with further implementations:

-- check the [issues](https://github.com/likelylogic/jest-chrome-faker/issues) to see what needs to be done
-- review existing [source code](src) (including utilities)
-- open a ticket, or comment on an existing ticket, and discuss
-- if appropriate, write your implementation
-- add [tests](tests) for each faked entity
-- submit a PR

-Thanks.

-Please see the [contributing](contributing.md) document for more information.
+Please see the [contributing](contributing.md) document.